 Homes and businesses in high risk flood areas with mortgages from federally regulated or insured lenders are required to have flood insurance.
 While flood insurance is not federally required if you live in a low- to moderate-risk area, your lender may still require you to have insurance.

 Homeowners and renters insurance typically do not cover flood damage.

 Most flood options today are part of the National Flood Insurance Program (NIFP).
 NIFP policies usually do not cover the full cost of rebuilding your home.

 We offer coverage capable of fully insuring the value of your home up to our maximum limits, along with flexibility in covering the value of the contents of your home.

 Due to the catastrophic flood and surge damage from hurricanes, there is a shortage of companies providing flood coverage in coastal regions.
 We intend to provide flood options for homes in high risk areas on the east coast and Gulf of Mexico.

-We using a combination of the building materials, home size & value, and location risk.
+We using a combination of the building materials, elevation, distance to water, home size & value, and location risk.

 The following variables can alter your premium:

 Claims are settled by a licensed claims adjuster and claims payments are made based on that claims adjusters advice.
 All claims are handled in accordance with your policy and State and Local regulations.

 The insurance deductible is the amount of money you will pay in an insurance claim before the insurance coverage kicks in and the company starts paying you to indemnify you for loss above your deductible.

-An endorsement is a change to a policy that adjusts the coverage.
-It is usually added to an existing policy to broaden the policy’s coverage.
+An endorsement is a change to a policy.
+It is usually added to an existing policy to change the policy’s coverage or update policyholder information.